Packet-Clearing-House/DNSAuth/README.md

 apt-get install -y golang-go
 ```

-Note - In a production environment you'll want to not set the root password to "pass" ;)
+Note - In a production environment you'll want to not set the root password to `pass` ;)

 #### Set up Go and run go get